MaastrichtU-IDS/data2services-pipeline/README.md

 ### Run

-The directory where are the files to convert needs to be in `/data`.
+The directory where are the files to convert needs to be in `/data` (to comply with Apache Drill path).

 The script starts GraphDB and Apache Drill services on Docker.
 They can be started manually with `resources/startup.sh` and stopped with `shutdown.sh`